asubah/cmssw-autotuning/README.md

 | A10 | 430.030 | 463.478 |
 | L4 | 526.100 | 553.986 |
 | L40S | 903.050 | 924.129 |

+For more information, refer to the [full thesis](https://cds.cern.ch/record/2925698).